 Life Drawing Group, Rockley Studio - with Tim Miller

-Tim also offers workshops at his studio at Rockley.
+Tim now offers workshops.
 For further details ...

 Heather Vallance workshop, Orange Regional Gallery

 Finding some form and narrative were my aims.
 Thanks Heather Vallance and Orange Regional Gallery for this treat of a drawing workshop.
 With a room full of quirky objects I couldn't be swayed away from my inclusion of deer inspiration.
 Here are some of my works in progress using charcoal, a rubber, water and a little imagination.
 With generosity and ease Heather showed all a terrific demonstration of finding form through building spherical lines - thanks Heather!